algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 - Address and correct common misconceptions about the environment.
 - Create an accessible and interactive learning tool adaptable for different audiences.

 #### 1.3.4.
+Out-of-Scope

+1. **Dedicated Game Board or Physical Maps**
+   The project avoids integrating physical boards or printed maps as central gameplay elements.
+Players will not need to arrange cards on a board or manipulate a paper-based map to solve enigmas.
+Exploration is purely app-guided, ensuring portability and minimal required materials.

+2. **Additional Scenarios or Modular Content**
+   The initial release focuses on a single scenario, *EcoQuest*.
+While the framework is adaptable for future content, no additional scenarios, expansions, or modular gameplay packs are planned as part of this initial scope.

+3. **Multiplayer or Asynchronous Gameplay**
+   The game emphasizes cooperative play within a single session.
+No features support online multiplayer, turn-based gameplay, or sharing progress across different devices.

+4. **Complex App-Card Interactions (e.g., Dynamic Card Placement)**
+   The project excludes puzzles requiring players to physically arrange cards on a predefined template (e.g., aligning cards to create shapes or activate in-app responses).
+All card interactions involve referencing their numbers and following simple app prompts.

+5. **Camera-Based Enigma Solving**
+   The app will not use the device’s camera for scanning patterns, solving visual puzzles, or interpreting real-world objects.
+All interactions and puzzles remain screen-based or card-based.

+6. **NFC-Enabled Cards or Devices**
+   While NFC technology can create seamless interactions between physical cards and digital devices, this game does not incorporate NFC-enabled features.
+All card-to-app interactions rely on manually entering alphanumeric codes for accessibility and simplicity.

+#### Reasoning for Exclusions

+- **Simplification**: By focusing on manual and screen-based interactions, the design avoids potential technical issues, ensuring broader device compatibility and a smoother player experience.
+- **Accessibility**: Excluding camera and NFC features reduces hardware requirements, making the game playable on a wider range of devices.
+- **Streamlined Development**: Keeping interactions app-based with printed cards aligns with the goal of rapid iteration and efficient production of a polished initial experience.

+This scope balances ambitious features with achievable exclusions, paving the way for future iterations like introducing **EcoQuest expansions** or incorporating more complex mechanics later on.

+#### 1.3.4.
 Target Audience

 - **Teenagers & Young Adults:** Teenagers willing to expand their general knowledge or to delve deeper into cliamte change understanding.